 How much can I save on energy bills with double-glazed windows?

-Let’s use a three-bedroomed semi-detached home in Redhill as an example and the replacement of all existing single-glazed windows with double-glazed units.
-In this instance, new UPVC or aluminium windows save you between £90 and £120 a year on your heating bill.
+Let’s use a three-bedroom semi-detached home as an example and consider replacing all existing single-glazed windows with double-glazed units.
+In this instance, new UPVC or aluminium window frames save you between £90 and £120 a year on your heating bill.
 Because double-glazed windows last for around 20 years, that’s £2,100 over the lifetime of our products.

 As you can see, an installation from Future Windows goes a long way towards paying for itself over the years.

 It’s also important to ensure any glass in front and back doors is double-glazed to further improve energy efficiency.
-We provide double-glazed aluminium doors, composite front doors, patio doors, French doors and bi-fold doors.
+We provide double-glazed aluminium doors, composite front doors, patio doors, double doors, bi-folding doors, and fire-rated doors.

 What are the benefits of double glazing?

 Apart from the undoubted quality of our products, the main benefits of double glazing are stylish design work and a significant increase in the value of your home.
-You’ll also notice better energy efficiency and reduced heating bills, alongside better heat and noise retention, particularly in conservatories where users really value warmth and quiet.
+You’ll also notice improved energy efficiency and lower heating bills, alongside enhanced heat and noise retention, particularly in conservatories where users highly value warmth and quiet.

-Yale locks and hinges increase security and vented design work reduces condensation on the inner panes.
+Yale locks and hinges enhance security, and the vented design helps reduce condensation on the inner panes.

 What is UPVC?